 EOS provides services not only to FHL and Federated Hermes Inc., but also to other institutional investors, including pension funds sponsored by corporations, governments and other organisations.
-These services include voting recommendations and engagement with companies in which FHL's clients are equity shareholders and/or bond investors.
+These services include voting

+We take all reasonable steps to identify actual or potential conflicts of interest. recommendations and engagement with companies in which FHL's clients are equity shareholders and/or bond investors.
 As a result, the following real or perceived conflicts may arise: